medaimane/scala-crash-course/README.md

 - Scala is the perfect choice to explore functional programming.
 - Scala runs on the JVM.
 - You can execute command directly on the scala shell.
+- You can use any Java library with Scala.

 ## Instructions
 ### Setup Scala on MacOS

-- Install JDK 1.8.x. and Homebrew.
+- Install JDK 1.8.x. and [Homebrew](https://brew.sh/).
 - Install Scala by the following command : brew update && brew install scala
 - Type ```scala``` on terminal to start and ```:q``` to quit.